 Wait, What's a Dana Pump?

-Many here in the U.S. may not be familiar with the Dana Diabecare pumps, since they only available overseas.
-Here’s a rundown on the basics:
+Many here in the U.S. may not be familiar with the Dana Diabecare pumps, since they are only available overseas.
+Here’s a rundown of the basics:

 - Horizontal face and display, and comes in 5 colors -- red, white, black, dark gray and bright green.